Updated July 6, 2026

 Owner-operators in Texas need this coverage when they are running a tractor, semi-truck, or delivery van under a motor carrier arrangement and need a policy that matches dispatch status, cargo exposure, and physical damage risk.
 That is especially true if they rely on bobtail coverage in Texas or non-trucking liability insurance in Texas to separate on-dispatch and off-dispatch driving.
 Texas’s large freight economy and long highway distances make that distinction practical, not theoretical.

-Small fleets in Texas also need commercial truck insurance coverage in Texas because the state has 682,400 businesses and a very high concentration of small employers, which means many trucking companies are operating with limited margin for a loss.
-A fleet moving goods between Austin, Houston, Dallas-Fort Worth, San Antonio, and ports or inland distribution points may need truck liability insurance in Texas, cargo insurance for trucks in Texas, and physical damage coverage for trucks in Texas to keep trucks, trailers, and freight protected across multiple lanes.
+Small fleets in Texas also need commercial truck insurance coverage in Texas because the state has many businesses and a very high concentration of small employers, which means many trucking companies are operating with limited margin for a loss.
+A fleet moving goods between Austin, Houston, Dallas-Fort Worth, San Antonio, and ports or inland distribution points may need truck liability insurance in Texas, cargo insurance for trucks in Texas, and physical damage coverage for trucks in Texas to help protect trucks, trailers, and freight across multiple lanes.
 The state’s above-average accident severity and very high weather risk make that combination more relevant for fleet operators than in lower-risk states.

 Regional and long-haul carriers are another clear fit for motor carrier liability coverage in Texas because federal freight minimums can exceed state auto minimums, and many shippers or brokers require proof of limits beyond the base state requirement.
 Texas’s 2024 disaster history, including Hurricane Beryl and severe storms and flooding, also means trucks that spend time near the Gulf Coast or through flood-prone areas may need stronger physical damage and cargo planning.
 Companies serving construction, retail distribution, and mining or oil/gas extraction may also need tailored limits because those industries often move equipment or freight on tight schedules and across longer distances.